TabithaChelagat/Road_Accident_Excel_Project/README.md

 | Grand Total         | 417.9k                       |

-Summary of the findings:
+*Summary of the findings:*

-Single Carriageway: Single carriageways recorded the highest number of casualties, totaling 309.7k, which accounts for approximately 74.2% of the grand total.
+- *Single Carriageway:* Single carriageways recorded the highest number of casualties, totaling 309.7k, which accounts for approximately 74.2% of the grand total.
 This suggests that accidents on single-carriageways contribute significantly to overall casualties.

-Dual Carriageway: Dual carriageways had the second-highest number of casualties, with a total of 67.4k, making up about 16.1% of the grand total.
+- *Dual Carriageway:* Dual carriageways had the second-highest number of casualties, with a total of 67.4k, making up about 16.1% of the grand total.
 While this is substantially lower than single carriageways, it still represents a significant proportion of casualties.

-Roundabout: Roundabouts witnessed a considerable number of casualties, totaling 26.8k, comprising approximately 6.4% of the grand total.
+- *Roundabout:* Roundabouts witnessed a considerable number of casualties, totaling 26.8k, comprising approximately 6.4% of the grand total.
 This highlights the importance of road safety measures at roundabouts to mitigate accidents.

-One-Way Street and Slip Road: One-way streets and slip roads recorded relatively lower numbers of casualties compared to single and dual carriageways, with 7.4k and 4.7k casualties respectively.
+- *One-Way Street and Slip Road:* One-way streets and slip roads recorded relatively lower numbers of casualties compared to single and dual carriageways, with 7.4k and 4.7k casualties respectively.
 However, they still contribute to the overall casualty count.

 These findings underscore the importance of implementing targeted safety measures, such as improved signage, traffic management, and speed enforcement, particularly on single and dual carriageways, to reduce the incidence of accidents and enhance road safety.
 Additionally, addressing safety concerns at roundabouts can also help in mitigating casualties at these locations.

-Last but not least, on analyzing maximum casualties by road surface, the data revealed the following,
+***Maximum casualties by road surface***

+The data revealed the following,

 | Road Surface   | Number of Casualties |